 CRS operates as a business-to-business entity, and any collection of personal data is inadvertent and willingly given by an individual.
 Business data, such as order history and bill to and ship to addresses are maintained by CRS as is required for accounting, engineering and safety regulations.

 CRS maintains links to many websites created and maintained by other public and/or private organizations such as Social Media sites.
 If you click a link to an outside website, such as Twitter or YouTube, you will leave the ChromRes.com site and are subject to the privacy and security policies of the owners/sponsors of the outside website.

-CRS manages a presence on several social media sites (e.g., Twitter, YouTube, Google Plus, and Linked In) in order to share CRS marketing information and engage with the public, we do not collect any Personally Identifiable Information through those sites.
+CRS manages a presence on several social media sites (e.g., Twitter, YouTube, Facebook, Linked In, and LabTube) in order to share CRS marketing information and engage with the public.
+We do not collect any Personally Identifiable Information through those sites.
 We also do not provide personal information made available by the user to these third-party sites.